Scouting in the United States

-Scouting in the United States is dominated by the 1.2 million-member Boy Scouts of America and the Girl Scouts of the USA and other associations that are recognized by one of the international Scouting organizations.
+Scouting in the United States is dominated by 1 million-member Scouting America and the Girl Scouts of the USA and other associations that are recognized by one of the international Scouting organizations.
+Other scouting organizations such as Trail Life USA and American Heritage Girls continue to grow steadily.
 There are also a few smaller, independent groups that are considered to be "Scout-like" or otherwise Scouting related.